18F/health-tracking-course/collections/_pages/agile.md

 ### Giving Back

 If, as you read this guide, you found things that you think could be improved, expanded upon, or better explained, we'd love to hear from you.
-You can [visit the agile guide source repository](https://github.com/18F/agile), click on "Issues," and submit your thoughts.
+You can {% include link text="visit the agile guide source repository" id="apghrepo" %}, click on "Issues," and submit your thoughts.
 If you do that, the 18F team will hear what you have to say!
 And, in doing this, you'll be participating in a free and open source project by and for the US Government and, therefore, the people of the United States.
 That's kinda cool!